slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Just start.

 Stop making resolutions and start making something.
 Time is the most precious thing you own.
-Nothing happens in the world because of thought.
-Or because of talking.
-Or because of writing.
-It happens because of DO-ing.

-> *"Hesitation is always easy, rarely useful"
--- Prof. Quirrel alterego*

 > *"The journey of a thousand miles begins with a single step."
 -- Lao Tzu*